Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Best GLP-1 Providers of 2026: Ranked and Reviewed

-Compare the top GLP-1 telehealth providers for 2026.
-We ranked 10 platforms on cost, medication access, support, and insurance handling to find the best fit for your situation.
+Compare the top GLP-1 providers for 2026.
+We ranked 16 platforms (including 2 manufacturer-direct programs) on cost, medication access, support, and insurance handling to find the best fit for your situation.

 Get a personalized GLP-1 recommendation